 This Fig Preserves Recipe with Vanilla is made with whole vanilla beans and fresh figs. It's fantastic on toast, scones and crackers, as well as grilled meats and poultry.

-This unique fig preserves recipe is absolutely delicious -- even non fig lovers love it!
+This homemade fig preserves recipe is absolutely delicious -- even non fig lovers love it!
+It's decadent and the flavor is deep with notes of berries and vanilla.

 This is an especially excellent recipe to have on hand towards the end of fig season when you might have an abundance of fresh figs (or maybe your neighbors do). 😉

-It's great to have at the ready as it's delicious serves with so many foods.
+Fig preserves are great to have at the ready as they're delicious served with so many different foods, and can enhance so many meals and snacks.

 What fig varieties can you use?

-The preserves pictured here are made with Brown Turkey figs, but you can use any variety you like.
+The fig preserves pictured here are made with Brown Turkey figs, but you can use other varieties, too.

 - Remove the vanilla pods and let it cool to room temperature.